Ideas to Update the Top 6 OLDER Granite Countertops

 In the above, example, the walls are too drab and flat for the type of warmth in New Venetian Gold (and don’t even get me started on the backsplash #hotmessofundertones).

 BTW – there can be A LOT of variation between slabs, so the examples might not show the EXACT Venetian Gold that you have.

 CLICK HERE OR ON THE ABOVE IMAGE FOR AVAILABLE PACKAGES!

 2. PEACOCK GREEN GRANITE (BLACK) COUNTERTOP UPDATE IDEAS

 SIMILAR GRANITE COUNTERTOPS: Green or Verde Uba Tuba

 Peacock Green Granite has a DOMINANT black base along with the following colours…

-Peacock Green Granite is a tricky one, as a lot of people see it as black, however, it has some VERY interesting and finicky undertones in it!
-Again, the key is to not introduce any NEW colour to your palette and instead, pick up one what you already see.
+Peacock Green Granite is a tricky one, as a lot of people see it as black, however, it has some VERY interesting and finicky undertones!
+Again, the key is not to introduce any NEW colour to your palette, and instead, pick up one that you already see.